 If you decide this substitute seems like the best fit for your recipe, know that it will alter the color quite a bit.
 Turmeric is bright yellow.
 Use half the amount of cumin that is called for and adjust from there.

 The ingredients in taco seasoning are very similar to those in chili powder.
 In addition to cumin, you can expect chili powder, paprika, garlic powder, onion powder, oregano, crushed red pepper flakes, pepper, and salt.

 Be sure to consider the impact of that last ingredient.
 Store-bought taco seasoning mixes tend to have a fair amount of salt.
 You may find it necessary to reduce the amount of salt called for in your recipe to compensate for the extra that you're adding.
 And again: start with half the measure called for, so you can tweak the recipe to your tastes.

+If all you have are the whole cumin seeds they are easy to grind into powder.
 Pop the seeds into a coffee or spice grinder, and give them a quick whirl.
 One teaspoon of cumin seeds will yield about 3/4 teaspoon of ground cumin.